Managing Memory Manually

 Art Width: -572662307

-As the terminal output would indicate, our Image subresource is being deleted too early.
+As the terminal output would indicate, our Image subresource has some issues.
+The problem is that it is being deleted too early.
 The highlighted line in the main function is then attempting to use a resource that has already been deleted.
-This is called a Use After Free (UAF) error, and it is a fairly common pitfall we’ll encounter when trying to manage memory manually.
+This is called a Use After Free (UAF) error, and it is yet another common pitfall we'll encounter when trying to manage memory manually.

 Additionally, this simple program has a second memory issue, called a double free error.
 Specifically, we're calling new once (when we construct Enemy ) but delete twice (in the destructor of both Enemy and EnemyCopy).